Stability preservation in stochastic Galerkin projections of dynamical systems: Stability preservation

 has a unique symmetric positive definite solution $M \in \real^{n \times n}$.
 For a symmetric decomposition $M = L L^\top$ with $L \in \real^{n \times n}$, a similarity transformation yields the matrix

 which features a negative definite symmetric part. \end{theorem}

 \underline{Proof:} \nopagebreak

-The stability of the matrix~$A$ guarantees that the Lyapunov equation~(\ref{lyapunov}) exhibits a unique solution~$M$.
+The stability of the matrix~$A$ guarantees existence and uniqueness of a solution~$M$ for the Lyapunov equation~(\ref{lyapunov}), see~\cite[p.~303]{hammarling}.
 The symmetric matrix~$M$ is positive definite, because $Q$ is positive definite.
 The symmetric part of the matrix~(\ref{B-trafo}) becomes (neglecting the factor~$\frac{1}{2}$)